-£

-Fair value
+Fair value £

-At 1st April 2019 11,097,785

-Additions 10,113,053

-Movement in fair value 1,260,970
+At 1st April 2020 Additions Movement in fair value 22,471,808 3,164,998 307,591

-At 31st March 2020 22,471,808
+At 31st March 2021 25,944,397

-At 31 March 2019 11,097,785
+At 31 March 2020 22,471,808

-Investment properties are initially measured at cost and subsequently measured at fair value where a reliable measure of fair value is available without undue cost or effort.
+Investment properties are initially measured at cost which amounts to £23.5m as at 31st March 2021 and subsequently measured at fair value where a reliable measure of fair value is available without undue cost or effort.
 Changes in fair value are recognised in the profit or loss account.

-Investment properties have been valued by a combination of external valuers (£13.4m) and directors' assessment (£9m).
-The valuation of investment property totalling £9m has been performed by the directors and is subject to increased estimation uncertainty as a result of the Covid-19 (Coronavirus) outbreak.
-The external valuer of the remaining investment properties totalling £13.4m has reported on the basis of a material valuation uncertainty to highlight the increased estimation uncertainty as a result of the Covid-19 (Coronavirus) outbreak.
+Investment properties have been valued by a combination of external valuers (£13.4m) and directors' assessment.
+The pandemic and the measures taken to tackle the pandemic continue to impact economies and real estate markets globally.
+The valuation of investment property totalling £12.5m has been performed by the directors and is not subject to increased estimation uncertainty as a result of the Covid-19 (Coronavirus) outbreak.
+Property with a carrying value of £10m has been disposed of post year end of which details on the sale can be found within Note 12.
+The external valuer of the remaining investment properties totalling £13.4m has reported that the valuation provided is not subject to material uncertainty.